 Solah Somvar Vrat starts on the first Monday of Sawan.
 Those who observe Solah Somvar Vrat may get married soon with these remedial measures.

-Some devotees have their Satvik meal (vegetarian) only once in the evening after performing Puja and Arati.
+Some devotees have their Satvik meal (vegetarian) only once in the evening after performing Puja and Aarti.

 Also read: Manglik Dosha or Yoga